ifconfig vs ip What\'s Difference and Comparing Network Configuration?

 TX errors 0 dropped 0 overruns 0 carrier 0 collisions 0

-In this example, eth0 is the name of the first ethernet interface.
-Details such as the IP address (IPv4/IPv6), netmask, broadcast address, MAC address, and RX/TX packet details are displayed.
+In this example, eth0 is the first ethernet interface.
+Details include IP address (IPv4/IPv6), netmask, broadcast address, MAC address, and packet statistics.

-However, since around 2009, the 'ip' command started to replace the traditional ifconfig.
-The 'ip' command is part of the iproute2 package, which is actively maintained, contrary to the net-tools package.
+Since around 2009, the ip command started replacing the traditional ifconfig.
+The ip command is part of the iproute2 package, which is actively maintained, unlike the deprecated net-tools package.

 $ ip addr